ronny/slink/README.md

 I have no plans to add these:

-- built-in analytics (click/campaign tracking)
+- built-in analytics (beyond tracking)
   - it should live outside of `slink`
-  - there's already a way to send tracking
+  - there's already a way to track
     - can implement your own if you need anything other than SNS
 - web-based admin UI
   - it should live in a separate project